-Section 2 creates the Washington employee ownership program in the department and directs the department how to implement the program.
+Section 2 creates the Washington employee ownership program in the Department of Commerce (department) and directs the department how to implement the program.
 By December 1st of each year, the department must submit report to the legislature on program activities.
 The first report must include rules and guidelines for the administration of the program.